Lookup/Ibis web service API

 Result representation

-In the example above, the XML returned contains a lot of duplicated data (multiple copies of the CS institution node) making the size of the result unnecessarily large.
-This can be fixed by using the flattened result representation.
+In the example above, the XML returned contains a lot of duplicated data (multiple copies of the UIS institution node) making the size of the result unnecessarily large.
+This can be improved by using the flattened result representation.

 All API methods that return XML or JSON, also accept an optional